micromata/generator-http-fake-backend/README.md

 Yeoman has a heart of gold.
 He’s a person with feelings and opinions, but he’s very easy to work with.
 If you think he’s too opinionated, he can be easily convinced.
 Feel free to [learn more about him](http://yeoman.io/).

+## Related

+* [http-fake-backend](https://github.com/micromata/http-fake-backend) – Static version of the hapi server that this genereator creates.

 ## License

 MIT © [Micromata](www.micromata.de)